-The CSNE offers a range of programs and activities throughout the year to educate the next generation of neural engineers.
-These programs provide opportunities close to home for Center students and for students around the world.
+The Center for Neurotechnology (CNT) offers a range of programs and activities throughout the year to educate the next generation of neural engineers.
+These programs provide opportunities close to home for CNT students and for students around the world.

 Academic year curriculum at the University of Washington includes interdisciplinary courses and a degree minor or option currently in development in the area of Neural Engineering.